ThisTestUser/FarLandsChronicles/Chapter 2 - The Far Lands in 1.12.2/Part 2.5 - Shifting the Far Lands.md

 ![MoveFL2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch2/MoveFL2.png)

-For the overworld, you should also mod populate(), in order allow the terrain features to generate properly.
+For the overworld, you should also mod populate(), in order to allow the terrain features to generate properly.
 Note that some features (like ores) use both chunk coordinates and block coordinates, so you will see a subtle difference when comparing against the original terrain.

 ![MoveFL3](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch2/MoveFL3.png)